-This July the Massachusetts Historical Society (MHS) together with Longfellow House-Washington's Headquarters National Historic Site will offer a selected group of teachers a four-day workshop on "The Siege of Boston."
-During the American Revolution, American militiamen laid siege to the British-held city and ultimately drove the British-held city and ultimately drove the British troops out of Boston.
+This July the Massachusetts Historical Society (MHS) together with Long-fellow House-Washington's Headquarters National Historic Site will offer a selected group of teachers a four-day workshop on "The Siege of Boston."
+During the American Revolution, American militiamen laid siege to the British-held city and ultimately drove the British troops out of Boston.
 Workshop attendees will develop lesson plans to present to teachers in their own school districts, further disseminating the knowledge they gain.